 Once you’re inside, you’ll gain exclusive access to me and my profit surge trades every Monday at Noon Eastern Standard Time.

-You’re invited to join a video call with me inside the private Profit Surge Trader Command Center…
+You’re invited to join me on a LIVE class, and chat with me via my Profit Surge Trader chatroom.…

+This is where I show all my readers what I’m seeing in the market.

 And I’ll recommend 2 or more trades LIVE along with exact instructions for the trade.

-But it’s totally fine if you can’t make it, because I’ll also send my trades directly to you via phone or email - whichever you prefer.
+But it’s totally fine if you can’t make it, because I’ll also send my trades directly to you via email.
+You can even sign up to get a text notification every time I post a new trade.

 So even if you can’t make it on the live call…